What is Polkadot (DOT)?

 2. Technology & Architecture

-The native DOT token has three clear, non-speculative purposes within the Polkadot ecosystem:
+The DOT token has three core utilities within the Polkadot ecosystem:

-• Staking: Users can stake DOT to participate in securing the network and earn rewards for their contribution.
+• Staking: Holders can stake DOT to participate in the Nominated Proof‑of‑Stake consensus, helping secure the network and earning rewards.

-• Bonding: New parachains connect to the Relay Chain by bonding DOT tokens, which are locked for the lease duration (Polkadot Wiki).
+• Bonding: New parachains are connected by bonding (locking) DOT tokens, which are released when the parachain is removed.

 Conclusion